This procedure defines the conditions, criteria and process for expenses associated with attendance at conferences, seminars and training.

 - Employee registration is the responsibility of the applicable department.
 Registration should be completed early to realize any early registration discounts where possible.

 - Payments can be completed through the use of the employee’s PCOS or other delegate within the department.

-- Where applicable, pre-approval documentation should be forwarded to the Payroll Section, Financial Operations Department, in advance of the learning event.
+- Where applicable, pre-approval documentation should be forwarded to Payroll and Benefits in the Finance department, in advance of the learning event.

 - When air travel is the most economical method, air travel costs to and from event will be paid/reimbursed to a maximum of economy airfare including all applicable taxes, surcharges and cancellation insurance.
 The only exception to economy would be on long haul flights >10 hours where a premium economy seat could be purchased.

 - Ground transportation to and from the airport will be reimbursed for the actual cost, employees are expected to find the most economical transportation.

 - If car rental is required, employees are requested to rent mid-sized or compact vehicles.
 Fuel and rental costs are eligible expenses.